isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 After self-isolation, travellers may go about their activities but must comply with the latest public health measures.
 This includes the use of the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.
 Please visit the <a  href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank"> Ministry of Health website</a> for details on the prevailing measures.

 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, entering shopping malls, dining in).
-The vaccination status of all fully vaccinated VTL travellers will be automatically reflected on their TraceTogether app after arrival in Singapore.
+The vaccination status of all fully vaccinated VTL travellers will be automatically reflected on their TraceTogether app around 1 day after arrival in Singapore.

 ### Stage 6: Departure from Singapore